garcia/xdata/README.md

 		argument should be a member of that instance.
 Both are required to determine what member the pointer refers to.
 * `void *{name}_member({name} *structure, int index)`
-	- Get a pointer to the index-th member of the struct.
+	- Get a pointer to the index-th member of the struct, or NULL for invalid input.
 * `char *{name}_str({name} *structure, void *member)`
 	- Get the stringified name of a member, or NULL for invalid input.
 * `char *{name}_type_str({name} *structure, void *member)`